mygulamali/As-The-Crow-Flies/README.md

 #### Local deployment

-In a terminal window, navigate to the directory containing this project and then execute:
+In a terminal window, navigate to the directory containing this project and then execute, `python as_the_crow_flies.py`, in order to run the web service.
-`python as_the_crow_flies.py`
-in order to run the web service.

-Then, in another terminal window, in the project directory, execute:
-`python -m SimpleHTTPServer`
-to begin a web server.
-This will inform you where the HTTP server is being served eg.
-`Serving HTTP on 0.0.0.0 port 8000 ...`
-Navigate to the `example.html` file using the associated URL in your browser (eg. `http://0.0.0.0:8000/example.html`) to view the web page.
+Then, in another terminal window, in the project directory, execute, `python -m SimpleHTTPServer`, to begin a web server.
+This will inform you where the HTTP server is being served eg. `Serving HTTP on 0.0.0.0 port 8000 ...` Navigate to the `example.html` file using the associated URL in your browser (eg. `http://0.0.0.0:8000/example.html`) to view the web page.